Updated: June 22, 2021 5:07:03 am

 Of the total, 10,500 primary teachers (Class 1 to 4) and 14,000 upper primary teachers (Class V to VIII) will be recruited before Durga Puja in October while the rest 7,000 primary teachers will be recruited by March.

 Warning against lobbying, the chief minister said all teachers who had passed the examination would be selected through a merit list.
 “Those who have passed the examinations are eligible for the jobs.
 The appointments were stuck because of court cases,” Banerjee said.

-The Calcutta High Court had in February ordered an interim stay on the recruitment process for primary teachers following petitions filed by job aspirants who alleged discrepancies after their names did not feature on the merit list issued by the West Bengal Board of Primary Education.
+The Calcutta High Court had in February ordered an interim stay on the recruitment process following petitions filed by job aspirants who alleged discrepancies after their names did not feature in the merit list.

-The high court later directed the West Bengal Central School Service Commission (WBCSSC) to ensure that deserving candidates are not left out and the recruitment process is conducted transparently.
-The Calcutta High Court, which initially asked the Commission to publish the interview list by May 10, had allowed them some time in view of the ongoing COVID pandemic.
+The high court later directed the West Bengal Central School Service Commission (WBCSSC) to ensure that deserving candidates were not left out and the recruitment process was conducted transparently.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines

 - The Indian Express website has been rated GREEN for its credibility and trustworthiness by Newsguard, a global service that rates news sources for their journalistic standards.